-There was about it a sense of innocence that may exist at all beginnings, a random arbitrariness that was driven by instinct, underpinned by the sciences of the day.
+There was about it a sense of innocence that may exist at all beginnings, a random arbitrariness that was driven by underpinned instinct, by the sciences of the day.
 All this was ongoingly supplemented by innovation, indeed invention, and a lot of wishful thinking, the true mother of free enterprise.

-There are a few names of men, and of the firms that they created, which must always be invoked when this marvellous period is remembered, as their shades still hover, sustained by the far-reaching effect of their aspirations and their deeds:
+There are a few names of

+men, and of the firms that they created, which must always be invoked when this marvellous period is remembered, as their shades still hover, sustained by the far-reaching effect of their aspirations and their deeds:

 E.H.
 Cunningham Craig, Trinidad's Government Geologist, 1903-07.
 Arthur Beeby Thompson, geologist and engineer, who started the development of Guapo, now Point Fortin, in 1907.
 John Cadman, Government Inspector of Mines, Trinidad, 1904-07.
 The 'local' surveyor, Mr Gilkes.
 The scientists, Dr Hans Kugler and Professor Urich.
 The visionaries, risk takers, investors, Hon Charles Warner, Oskar Maresceaux, and T.A.
 Finlayson.
-We name a very few, and beg forgiveness of those not called, but whose endeavour has served to enrich and indeed to make a future beyond imagining.
+We name a very few, and beg forgiveness of those not called, but their endeavour has served to enrich and indeed to make a future beyond imagining.

 P.E.T.
 O'Connor, from whom we heard earlier, was born in 1899 into a family of Irish and French descent long resident in the colony.
 He recounts in his memoirs his early youth in Manzanilla and remembers these early pioneers: "Before I went off to school in Ireland, those early oil pioneers John Cadman, Arthur Beeby Thompson and E.H.
-Cunningham Craig had been frequent visitors to our estate as they combed the island in search of oil.
-I was enthralled by their tales of far-off lands and gushing oil wells and by their enthusiasm at the future prospects of oil in Trinidad."
-With the help of John Cadman he would later be accepted at the University of
+Cunningham Craig had been frequent visitors to > It was a heroic time, these first decades of the oil industry in Trinidad.
+It was here, along with a handful of other places scattered around the world, that the industry was formulating itself